 This recommendation is likely to result in positive effects on the SEA objectives for greenhouse gas reduction (SEA Objective 1) and improving air quality (Objective 3) and four SEA Objectives that fall under the population and human health SEA topic.
 These objectives are related to quality of life and sustainable accessibility, noise and vibration, the public realm and safety (Objectives 4 to 7).
 The positive scores are derived from the recommendation encouraging a modal shift to more sustainable public transport (rail) for passenger journeys, and from road to rail for freight.
+As well as positive effects, there is also potential for negative effects on noise and vibration (Objective 5), at least in some locations.
 Overall, this recommendation would have a positive effect on population and human health as a result of encouraging sustainable access, increased travel choice, improved connectivity and potential for improved safety on the transport network.
 This recommendation would also have a positive effect on Objective 8 as it promotes a more sustainable use and management of the existing transport network.